 - The final day of this 5 day workshop will be dedicated to 'The Tree of Life Narrative Approach: latest developments'.
 It is possible to register for this one day workshop separately

-SPECIAL EVENTS - SHORT WORKSHOPS IN ADELAIDE 2014
+SPECIAL EVENTS IN AUSTRALIA

 12 INTERNATIONAL NARRATIVE THERAPY AND COMMUNITY WORK CONFERENCE